 Mammals

-In 2018 the INHS Mammal Collection had 14,700 specimens, ranking as the 67th largest mammal collection in the world and 48th largest mammal collection in the USA by number of specimens.
+In 2024 the INHS Mammal Collection had over 30,000 lots of specimens, from over 39,000 individuals, with over 58,000 preparations.
+This ranks as one of the 35 largest mammal collections in the world based on the number of specimens.

 Annelids